lati111/laravel_datatables/readme.md

 The select list has the following attributes:
 - `data-selection-url`: The url which to preload selected items from.
 When unset does not preload items.
-- `data-item-identifier`: The column name that has the identifier for this item, usually id or uuid.
+- `data-identifier-key`: The column name that has the identifier for this item, usually id or uuid.
 Is required.
-- `data-item-label`: The column name that has the displayed name for this item, by default equal to the identifier.
+- `data-label-key`: The column name that has the displayed name for this item, by default equal to the identifier.
 - `data-checkbox-header-cls`: Additional classes for the checkbox header.
 - `data-item-cls`: Additional classes to be added to the display element.
 - `data-item-label-cls`: Additional classes to be added to the display element's label.
 - `data-item-close-button-cls`: Additional classes to be added to the display element's close button.
 - `data-item-close-button-content`: What is displayed inside the close button.
 Normally `<span>X</span>`.
 - `data-readonly`: Whether this selector is readonly or not.
 False by default.

 ```html
 <div class="flex flex-col justify-center align-items max-w-xl gap-4">